namor5772/GPS/README.md

-# GPS reader
+# GPS unit

-A GPS unit with custom clock and speed screens
+This github repository details the construction of a GPS unit with custom clock and speed screens

 Based on A GPS receiver board with included antenna using the NEO6MV2 module, outputting NMEA data at 9600 baud each second.
 All is coordinated by a MEGA 2560 compatible microcontroller board.
 Information is displayed on a 128x64 LCD screen.
 Control is effected by just two push buttons interfaced to the microcontroller with a hardware debouncing circuit utilizing a 74HC14 Schmitt trigger IC.